How to contribute to scikit-image¶

 git push origin transform-speedups

-Enter your GitHub username and password (repeat contributors or advanced users can remove this step by connecting to GitHub with SSH.
-See detailed instructions below if desired).
+Enter your GitHub username and password (repeat contributors or advanced users can remove this step by connecting to GitHub with SSH).

-If you want, post on the mailing list to explain your changes or to ask for review.
+If you want, post on the developer forum to explain your changes or to ask for review.

 If your change introduces any API modifications, please update